PeerHerholz/BIDSonym/README.md

 ### Usage
 This App has the following command line arguments:

 	usage: run.py [-h]
 	              [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
+	              [--deid {pydeface,mri_deface,quickshear}]
+	              [--del_nodeface {del,no_del}]
-		              bids_dir output_dir {participant,group}
+	              bids_dir {participant,group}

-		Example BIDS App entry point script.
+	a BIDS app for de-identification of neuroimaging data

 	positional arguments:
 	  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
-		  output_dir            The directory where the output files should be stored.
+	  output_dir            The directory where the not de-identified raw files should be stored, in case you decide to keep them.
-		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.
 	  {participant,group}   Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel).
+Multiple participant level analyses can be run independently (in parallel) using the same output_dir.

 	optional arguments:
 	  -h, --help            show this help message and exit --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
 	                        The label(s) of the participant(s) that should be analyzed.
 The label corresponds to
 	                        sub-<participant_label> from the BIDS spec (so it does not include "sub-").
-If this parameter is not provided all subjects will be analyzed.
+If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
+	  --deid {pydeface,mri_deface,quickshear}
+	                        Approach to use for de-identifictation.
+	  --del_nodeface {del,no_del}
+	                        Overwrite and delete original data or copy original data to different folder.

 To run it in participant level mode (for one participant):

     docker run -i --rm \
 		-v /Users/filo/data/ds005:/bids_dataset:ro \
 		-v /Users/filo/outputs:/outputs \
-		bids/example \
+		bids/bidsonym \
 		/bids_dataset /outputs participant --participant_label 01

 After doing this for all subjects (potentially in parallel), the group level analysis